Using Microsoft Defender for Cloud Apps controls in Power BI

 Defender for Cloud Apps has two dedicated, built-in detections for Power BI.
 See Built-in Defender for Cloud Apps detections for Power BI.

 Use sensitivity labels from Microsoft Purview Information Protection (recommended)

 Sensitivity labels enable you to classify and help protect sensitive content, so that people in your organization can collaborate with partners outside your organization, yet still be careful and aware of sensitive content and data.

-You can read the article on sensitivity labels in Power BI, which goes into detail about the process of using sensitivity labels for Power BI.
-See below for an example of a Power BI policy based on sensitivity labels.
+For information about the process of using sensitivity labels for Power BI, see Sensitivity labels in Power BI.
+See the example later in this article of a Power BI policy based on sensitivity labels.